 The art of sashimi

-As simple as it can appear to the naked eye, sashimi is a true culinary art.
-From selecting the fish to the delicate slicing of it, nothing is left to chance in its preparation.
+As simple as it can appear to the naked eye, sashimi is a complex culinary art.
+From selecting the fish to the delicate slicing, nothing is left to chance in its preparation.
 Also known as sushi, sashimi is the ideal way to taste the best and freshest ingredients.
 In Japan, sashimi designates the cutting of the slices of fish as a culinary art.

 The choice of sashimi fish

 When talking about sashimi, it is often mistakenly referenced as simply slices of raw fish.
 However, sashimi is part of Japan's gastronomic heritage and includes not only the cutting but also the artistic aspect of the culinary composition of the fish.

 The chef chooses the base ingredients of his sashimi with great care: it must always be extremely fresh.
 Sashimi isn't always slices of fish: it can also be slices of crustaceans or shellfish, such as shrimp or scallop.
 The fish most commonly used in sashimi are tuna, salmon, sea bream, mackerel, and dab.

 In the Osaka region, fugu (pufferfish) is also used, which is toxic if not perfectly prepared!
 Only certain chefs are licensed to prepare and serve it, after qualifying for an official certification awarded by the state.